Skokie, Illinois: Library

 On October 7, 2008, the Skokie Public Library received the 2008 National Medal for Museum and Library Service, notably for its cultural programming and multilingual services.

 Parks and recreation

 The Skokie Park District maintains public spaces and historical sites within its more than 240 acre of parkland and in its ten facilities.

-The Valley Line Trail is a multi-use trail connecting the northwest side of Chicago to the communities of Lincolnwood and Skokie.
+The Skokie Valley Trail is a multi-use trail connecting the northwest side of Chicago to the communities of Lincolnwood and Skokie.
+In 2023, the Village announced plans to extend the Valley Line Trail from its current terminus at Dempster-Skokie Station to its northernmost boundary at Old Orchard Road.
+The result will be a continuous trail from the City of Chicago to the northern suburbs beyond Skokie.
+The project is estimated to be completed by 2025.

+The North Shore Channel Trail also passes through town.